gullabi/collectivat.github.io/resources/asr_en.md

 # Resources for Speech Technologies

 As a part of our mission we provide open data and resources to the public concerning speech technologies.
 You can find a detailed list here with short explanations and further references to get more information.
-Also for more details on speech technologies and the models we maintain, please visit our [wiki][wiki].
+Also, please visit our [wiki][wiki] for more details on speech technologies and the models we maintain.

 <br />